Urban migration, sprawl & tourism - is it sustainable?

-Venice’s local population of 50,000 remaining residents is dwarfed by its 25 million visitors per year - that’s a coach load every minute on average!
+Venice’s local population of 50,000 remaining residents is dwarfed by its 30 million visitors per year - that’s a coach load every minute on average!
 But it’s estmated only 1 in 5 visitors stays overnight.
 Venice struggles with all overtourism’s vehicles to market: home-sharing, no frills and cruise.
 Having battled for years to keep the largest cruise ships out of its lagoon due to water displacement damage, engine pollution and aesthetic dominance over the city, their ban (2014) was overturned by authorities in 2015, in spite of UNESCO’s threat to put the city on its list of endangered heritage sites if none of the measures required to protect the lagoon and its delicate ecosystem were implemented (Telegraph).
-A voluntary ban has seen numbers reduce however, concerning local economists.
+A voluntary ban has seen numbers reduce, however concerns local economists.

 Demarketing tourism destinations has become a 'thing'.